Why do dogs have black nails? This has been a perplexing question among dog owners over the years.

-You should be concerned as a caring dog lover about the welfare of our dog.
-When you notice the nails discoloration begins to take effect, take your dog the vet.
+You should be concerned as a caring dog lover about the welfare of your dog.
+When you notice the nail’s discoloration begins to take effect, take your dog to the vet.
 The vet will perform medical examinations that may include blood testing to conclusively know the cause of blackening nails.

-2. Why do dark blood form from inside dog nails?
+2. Why does dark blood form from inside dog nails?

 When there is a lack of regular trimming of dog nails, some nails can overgrow and put pressure on the nail base when it is running or jumping.
 This will cause the nail to break at the base and lead to clotting of the blood due to nail trauma.